openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 When the video player reaches the end of the video file and play automatically stops, the player emits a ``stop_video`` event.

+Note that course teams can specify a **Video Stop Time** for video files.

+* If the user streams a video file in a browser and a **Video Stop Time** is present for the video, the player stops at the specified time and emits the ``pause_video`` and ``stop_video`` events.

+* If the user plays a streaming or downloaded video in edX mobile app, the app ignores the **Video Stop Time** and plays the file to its end.
+The app then emits the ``stop_video`` event.

+For more information, see `Working with Video Components`_ in the *Building and Running an edX Course* guide.

 In addition to the identifying ``event_type`` of ``stop_video``, the events that the edX mobile app emits include a ``name`` field with a value of ``edx.video.stopped``.

 **Event Source**: Browser or Mobile

+**History**:

+* Updated 5 May 2015 to include the effect of a **Video Stop Time**.
-**History**: Updated 25 Feb 2015 to include events emitted by the edX mobile app for iOS.
-Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.
-Added 25 June 2014.
+* Updated 25 Feb 2015 to include events emitted by the edX mobile app for iOS.
+* Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.
+* Added 25 June 2014.

 ``context`` **Member Fields**: